The author is a guitarist and bassist with over 35 years of experience as a musician.

 I wasn’t disappointed.
 The guitar that came to my door was a gorgeous instrument, with a build quality surpassing just about anything else I’d ever played.
 It sounded great too.
 At the time I played through a Peavey 5150 half stack, and DC127 just ripped.

-Carvin has changed a lot since I ordered my guitar, and today I might make a different choice.
-I still like the DC127, and all the choices in the DC series.
-But there seems to be more options today than ever before!
-I’ll never get through everything in the Carvin catalog, so I’ll just mention a few favorites here:
+Kiesel has changed a lot since I ordered my guitar, and today I might make a different choice.
+I still like the 127 and all of the other guitars in the DC series.
+But there seem to be more options today than ever before!
+I’ll never get through everything in the catalog, so I’ll just mention a few favorites here.

-The V220 is back, a very metal design from the ‘80s that I really liked as a teenager, and still do today.
+The Ultra V 220 is back, a very metal design from the ‘80s that I really liked as a teenager, and still do today.
 The Ultra V is another Carvin that has returned.
-These two guitars are really the only wild shapes in the Carvin lineup, and have both become classics in the metal guitar world.

 A few years back Carvin came out with the California Carved Top line.
 These are amazing instruments with single and double-cut designs that will catch even the most die-hard Gibson and PRS fan’s attention.
 They’re available in 22 and 24-fret models.

-The Bolt Classic is another cool guitar, and unlike a few years back it is now available with a Floyd Rose option.
+The Delos Series Bolt is another cool guitar, and unlike a few years back it is now available with a Floyd Rose option.
 If you like Fender-like tones this is a guitar to consider.
 It’s called the Bolt because, typically, Carvin guitars had always featured a neck-thru design.

 Carvin Bass Guitars, Amps, and Other Stuff

-Carvin doesn’t only make cool guitars; they also make some of the most innovative amps out there.
+Carvin didn't only make cool guitars back in the day; they also made some of the most innovative amps out there.
 The V3 Series is a stable of all-tube, 3-channel rock monsters.
 The Legacy is an amp built in collaboration with shred legend Steve Vai.
 There’s the Vintage Series, the solid-state SX Series, and Carvin has even brought back the classic X100B.

-On the bass side, Carvin produces some very cool bass guitars with bolt-on and neck-through designs.
-They also have some impressive combos amps, heads and cabinet.
+On the bass side, Carvin produced some very cool bass guitars with bolt-on and neck-through designs.
+They also have some impressive combos amps, heads, and cabinet.
 The B-series features bass amp heads from the smaller 250-watt BX250 Micro, to the earthquake-inducing B2000, capable of 2,050 watts of power at 2 ohms.
 Yow!

-Carvin also builds a wide array of PA and studio equipment, from mixing boards, to speakers, power amps, rack gear and processors, microphones and headphones.
+There was a wide array of PA and studio equipment, from mixing boards to speakers, power amps, rack gear and processors, microphones, and headphones.
 If you are thinking of building a home studio, or if your band has decided to stop renting and invest in its own PA gear, Carvin may be worth checking out.

-Back to guitars, Carvin features many accessories for customizing your instrument, or building one from scratch.
+Back to guitars, today Kiesel features many accessories for customizing your instrument or building one from scratch.
 You can find body blanks for carving out your own unique shapes and designs or pre-cut bodies.
-They have necks, hardware, electronics, pickups, pre-wired pickguards, and even guitar kits that come with all the parts you need to build your own Carvin yourself.
+They have necks, hardware, electronics, pickups, pre-wired pickguards, and even guitar kits that come with all the parts you need to build your own yourself.

 Guitar World Reviews the Carvin CS6

-It’s probably obvious that I think very highly of Carvin guitars.
+It’s probably obvious that I think very highly of Carvin guitars and that carries over to Kiesel.
 They are high-quality, USA-built instruments, custom made for a great price.
 So what could be the downside?
 Well, there are a few, and they may or may not be a big deal to you.

 For one, even though Carvin has an outstanding return policy, you can’t go and try their guitars and amps before you purchase.
 For musicians who like to seek out that one special guitar that has the mojo, this can be disconcerting.
 It’s a disadvantage to the way Carvin does business, and tough for some guitarists to get past.